Sexual harassment in the sky: Hong Kong flight attendants fight back

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Female cabin crew told AFP of how they had been harassed by not only passengers but also other airline staff.
+Female cabin crew told AFP of how they had been harassed not only by passengers but also by colleagues.

 While they say carriers have made some steps in the right direction, they argue airlines still lag far behind in the #MeToo era.